TG-Techie/strictly/README.md

 ## Using the Typing Module
-Currently, strictly has limited support for generic notation from the typing module; supported generics include `Dict[T, S]`, `List[T]`, `Tuple[T]`, `Union[T, S...]`, and `Optional[T]`.
+Currently, strictly has limited support for generic notation from the typing module;
+supported generics include `Dict[T, S]`, `List[T]`, `Tuple[T]`, `Union[T, S...]`,
+and `Optional[T]`.

- Typing Module functionality may be extended, changed, or replaced in the future.
+ Strictly speaking, typing module functionality __may__ be extended or altered in the future.

 #### Iterable Generics
 Iterable generics are treated as normal variables, only the argument is checked to for proper type, not the contents of the argument. for example:
 ```python
 from typing import *
 from strictly import *